aleph-im/aleph-docs/docs/guides/python/dependency_volume.md

 Many Python programs require additional packages beyond those present on the system by default.
 While you could of course create your own runtime, there is a faster and easier solution.
-The official aleph.im Python runtimes automatically include `/opt/packages` in the Python search path (`PYTHONPATH`).
+The official aleph.im Python runtimes automatically includes `/opt/packages` in the Python search path (`PYTHONPATH`).
 Mounting a volume on this path will make any Python module or package present in that volume importable from your program.

 Using a dedicated volume for your dependencies has several advantages: